Fajar-RahmadJaya/KeyTik/README.md

 * If you have damaged key on your keyboard and want to remap it permanently (You can still disable it so it's not entirely permanent) without activate it manually every single time you open your computer, you can use "Startup" button to make profile run on startup.
 If you do that, your profile will active every single time you open your computer.
 You can disable it using "Unstart" or disable it in task manager startup apps.

 **5. Text Mode :**
 * Text mode is for more advance remapping.
-KeyTik using AutoHotkey as profile automation script lenguage and text mode allow you to edit your script without opening  script editor.
+KeyTik using AutoHotkey as profile automation script language and text mode allow you to edit your script without opening  script editor.
 You can use this when you need to adjust your script or use it for automation like auto clicking etc. The reason for this feature is, so that you can use full potential of AutoHotkey and not limited to just remapping some key.

 **6. Import Profile :**
 * You can add AutoHotkey script from outside, like download script from someone or from some platform and use it as profile.
 It work with adding another command in your imported script so it can use functionality from KeyTik.
 I also made an open-source repository for AutoHotkey Script Collection and template that allow you to download already made AutoHotkey script.
 AutoHotkey Script Collection and template also give you guide on how to adjust the script to your preferences or using the script as script template.
 Click this "[AutoHotkey Script Collection](https://github.com/Fajar-RahmadJaya/AutoHotkeyCollection)" if you are interested.